 Qatar Free Zone Authority

-- Advising Laing O’Rourke (and two of its subsidiaries) on a number of criminal matters, including two separate corporate manslaughter investigations and Health and Safety Executive investigations into breaches of health and safety law.
-Representing the client through all stages of an inquest.
+- Advising Laing O’Rourke on a number of criminal matters and health and safety executive investigations into breaches of health and safety law, as well as representing the client through all stages of an inquest.

 Other key lawyers: